semrush/smdbox/README.md

     endpoint: null,             // api endpoint url
     smdUrl: null,               // smd scheme url
     headers: {},                // headers added to each request smdbox makes
-    selector: '#json-rpc-root', // element to which smdbox is inserted };
+    selector: '#smdbox-root', // element to which smdbox is inserted };
 ```
 You can override any of this options to pre-fill project options.